Generic Behavior of a Measure Preserving Transformation: Introduction

 for every $(\kappa_1, \kappa_2, \dots, \kappa_l)$, $(\kappa_1', \kappa_2', \dots, \kappa_{l'}')$, and $r\in \operatorname{S}_t$ where $\operatorname{S}_t$ is the permutation group of $\{1,2,\dots,t\}$, such that

 for some non-zero integers $(k(1), k(2), \dots, k(l))$ and $(k'(1), k'(2), \dots, k'(l'))$, provided that one is not a rearrangement of the other.
-Note that this equivalence translates the ``probabilistic'' statement of the DL-condition to a ``deterministic'' condition on the measures $\lambda_\kappa$.
+Note that this equivalence translates the ``probabilistic'' statement of the DL--condition to a ``deterministic'' condition on the measures $\lambda_\kappa$.

 Now we give justification for the above analogy.
 There is a question by Glasner and Weiss which asks is it true that for a generic $T\in \operatorname{Aut}(X,\mu)$

 In fact, they seem to hint that the answer is positive.